apache/aurora/README.md

 Apache Aurora lets you use an [Apache Mesos](http://mesos.apache.org) cluster as a private cloud.
 It supports running long-running services, cron jobs, and ad-hoc jobs.
-Aurora is currently a part of the Apache Incubator.

 Aurora aims to make it extremely quick and easy to take a built application and run it on machines in a cluster, with an emphasis on reliability.
 It provides basic operations to manage services